primenumbersam/primenumbersam.github.io/book-ai-algebra/0-preface.md

 - The Leontief Input-Output Model
 - Applications to Computer Graphics

 3 Determinants: Random Paths and Distortion
 - Properties of Determinants, Volume

+8 Geometry of linear spaces
+- The Platonic Solids
+- Polytopes

+6 Orthogonality and Least Squares : GPS Navigation
+- Orthogonal Projection

 4 Linear Spaces: Control Systems
+The Geometry of Solution Spaces: Vector Spaces and Subspaces

 - Rank-Nullity theorem
 - Applications to **Difference** Equations
 - Applications to Markov Chains